Intel has created a new website helping Linux users to reduce the power consumption of a computer (especially useful for laptops): www.lesswatts.org.

 make: *** [powertop] Error 1

 you have forgotten to install libncursesw5-dev in the previous step.
-Do it and retypemake
+Do it and retypemake. - Type

 sudo powertop